 Skip to main content

-Voice cloning allows you to create a synthetic voice that sounds like a specific person from just a few seconds of reference audio.
+Voice cloning lets you create a synthetic voice from reference audio.

 How It Works

-1. Upload reference audio - Provide 10-30 seconds of clean speech
+1. Upload reference audio - Provide clean, representative speech

 2. Processing - Our AI analyzes the voice characteristics